Senate under pressure after House votes to end NSA program

 The issue also has implications for the 2016 presidential contest, with Republican candidates staking out different positions.

-The revelation that the NSA had for years been secretly collecting all records of U.S. landline phone calls was among the most controversial disclosures by Snowden, who in 2013 leaked thousands of secret documents to journalists.
-The program collects the number called, along with the date, time and duration of call, but not the content or people's names.
+The revelation that the NSA had for years been secretly collecting all records of U.S. landline phone calls was among the most controversial disclosures by Edward Snowden, who in 2013 leaked thousands of secret documents to journalists.
+He lives in exile in Moscow.
+The program collects the number called, along with the date, time and duration of call, but not the content or people’s names.
 It stores the information in an NSA database that a small number of analysts query for matches against the phone numbers of known terrorists abroad, hunting for domestic connections to plots.

 Officials acknowledge the program has never foiled a terrorist attack, and some within the NSA had proposed abandoning it even before it leaked — on the grounds that its financial and privacy costs outweighed its counterterrorism benefits.